patrickmylius/patrickmylius.github.io/README.md

 ## Welcome to my GitHub Pages

-Greetings y'all, welcome to my progress, practising webpage development
+Greetings y'all, welcome to my progress, practising Github page development

-### Markdown
+### Patrick Grønvold - GitHub Pages

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for